adorsys/keycloak-ssi-deployment/Readme.md

 - **OpenSSL:** A command-line tool for working with SSL/TLS certificates, keys, and other cryptographic functions.
 - **Keytool:** A Java key and certificate management utility included with the Java Development Kit (JDK).
 - **jq (Optional):** `jq` is a handy command-line JSON processor that can simplify some of the configuration tasks in this guide.
-- **.env File:** Review the `.env` file to ensure all the necessary environment variables are correctly set up.
+- **Configuration:** Review the primary configuration file at `config/config.yaml`.
+This file defines all default settings.
+Environment variables (e.g., from a `.env` file) can be used to override any setting defined in the YAML file.

 **Verification:** You can verify that the tools are working by running: